epfl-sdf/openid_cli_hello_world/doc.md

 # Creating a client

-We want to create a client (web application) which can register a person (EndUser) to the authentication server (our Gluu).
+We want to create a client (web application) which can register a person (EndUser) to the authentication server (our Gluu server).
 A user cannot authenticate himself to the Gluu server if he is not registered.
 Same for the application.

 ## Registering manually the web application